Français Tirailleur: Potential substrates of tirailleurs

-There are many languages that have been mentioned in connection with tirailleurs.
-First of all there is a great consensus that the lexifier (the language that contributed with most lexical items) is French (as spoken in 1800s).
+Many languages have been mentioned in connection with tirailleurs.
+First of all, there is a great consensus that the lexifier (the language that contributed the most lexical items) is French as spoken in the 1800s.
 The primary contact with French must have been through spoken discourse, which means that it is unlikely that structures and words that were then uncommon in the spoken language could have made it into the pidgin.
-A French officer by the name of Charles Mangin in the late 19th century and the early the 20th century published a book in 1910 called La Force Noire in which he propagates for the use of African troops in the event of a European war.
+A French officer named Charles Mangin in the late 19th century and the early 20th century published a book in 1910 called La Force Noire, in which he advocates using African troops in the event of a European war.
 This book also contains valuable information about the African troops and their composition.
-The following is a summary of the information available in the book of Mangin.
+The following is a summary of the information available in Mangin's book.

-Mangin writes that the first troops of African soldiers were mainly composed by the Wolofs and Toucouleurs (Fulani).
-Both the Wolofs and the Fulani speak languages of the North-Atlantic branch of the Niger-Congo family and are predominantly Muslim.
-The Fulani is a large ethnic group in West Africa that has a wide geographical spread and many different dialects/languages.
-We cannot be sure what variety of the Fula was spoken by these West African soldiers.
-Biondi points out that one of the largest differences between slavery in West Africa and most parts of the New World colonized by France was the presence and importance of the "mixed" population and signares in particular, with signare being a term used for African or part-African women who were companions to the French men of the colony.
+Mangin writes that the first troops of African soldiers were mainly composed of the Wolof and Toucouleur people.
+Both the Wolofs and the Toucouleurs speak languages of the Senegambian branch of the Niger-Congo family and are predominantly Sunni Muslims.
+The Fula people are a large ethnic group in West Africa with a wide geographic spread and many different language varieties.
+Which variety of the Fula was spoken by these West African soldiers is not known.
+Biondi points out that one of the largest differences between the Slave Coast of West Africa and most parts of the French-colonised Americas was the presence and importance of the "mixed" population and signares in particular, with signare being a term used for African or part-African women who were companions to the European men of the colony.

 Thus, the first troops were made up of speakers of Wolof and Fula.
-It is likely that there were soldiers, particularly speakers of Fula, who had some knowledge of French prior to enrollment.
-After Wolof and Fula, the Serer (also Northern Atlantic; Niger-Congo) were added to the troops.
-At the time of publication of La Force Noire, the most dominanant group was the Mande (Bambara, Mandinka, Dyula, Soninke and Susu), who were recruited after the Serer.
+It is likely that there were soldiers, particularly Fula speakers, who had some knowledge of French prior to enrollment.
+After Wolof and Toucouleur, the Serer (also Northern Atlantic; Niger-Congo) were added to the troops.
+At the time of publication of La Force Noire, the most dominant group was the Mande peoples (Bambara, Mandinka, Dyula, Soninke and Susu), who were recruited after the Serer and speak Mande languages.
 The languages spoken by the Mande group are not related to the Niger-Congo.
-The Bambara and Mandinka were recruited first and later Susu and Dyula and lastly Soninke.
-The last group to be noted by Mangin as the French military having recruited was the Hausa of Dahomey (now northern Benin).
-The Wolof and Toucoulers (Fula) were preferred in the beginning, according to Mangin, because they were easier to incorporate in the military since indigenous officers already spoke their languages (Wolof and Fula).
-The Bambara proved more difficult to instruct at first since they did not speak Wolof or Fula, but the Bambara later make up the largest group of the West African troops in the French colonial army.
+The Bambara and Mandinka were recruited first, and later Susu and Dyula, and lastly Soninke.
+The last group to be noted by Mangin as having been recruited by the French military was the Hausa of Dahomey (now northern Benin).
+The Wolof and Toucouleurs were preferred at the beginning, according to Mangin, because they were easier to integrate into the military, as indigenous officers already spoke their languages (Wolof and Fula).
+The Bambara proved more difficult to instruct at first, since they did not speak Wolof or Fula, but they later made up the largest group among the West African troops in the French colonial army.